 - 1 package (12 ounces) semisweet chocolate chips

 - 1 package (10 to 11 ounces) butterscotch chips

 - 1 can (16 ounces) salted peanuts

 - 1 can (14 ounces) sweetened condensed milk

 - 1 package (3 ounces) cook-and-serve vanilla pudding mix

 - 1 teaspoon maple flavoring

 - 1 package (2 pounds) confectioners' sugar

 - In a saucepan, combine the milk, pudding mix and remaining butter; cook and stir until mixture comes to a boil.
 Cook and stir for 1 minute.
 Remove from the heat; stir in maple flavoring.
-In a bowl, beat confectioners' sugar and pudding mixture until smooth.
+In a mixing bowl, beat confectioners' sugar and pudding mixture until smooth.
 Carefully spread over bottom layer.
 Carefully spread with reserved peanut mixture.
 Chill for at least 24 hours.
 Cut into 1-in. squares.
 Refrigerate in airtight containers.
 Yield: 12 dozen.

 Originally published as Chocolate Peanut Candy Squares in Country Woman Christmas Annual 2002, p39